 The notion of scrap material is challenged at Burning Man.
 The metaphor that everything has potential for a new purpose is represented in this concept.
 People give new life to things and create symbols and meaningful expressions of human experiences and emotions out of heaps of plastic, wood, metal, glass, fabrics, and everything else.
 In the process, you discover that you have multiple potentials and many purposes.
 The larger sense of community is omnipresent.

 Even the most unassuming creation has a potential to morph into a larger contribution.
 From something playful and entertaining to something that challenges people’s conceptions of world around them, there is limitless potential for the art you create and the definition of art is never so broad as it is at Burning Man.
 The next time you come across a stack of metal rods, wooden pallets, and sheets of plastic behind a building, in a final resting place beside a dumpster, consider the Burning Man playa.

 By +Ben Vaughn

-Ben Vaughn writes on aluminum recycling Salt Lake City and creating art out of scrap and recycled materials for the Burning Man festival.
+Ben Vaughn writes on aluminum recycling in Salt Lake City and creates art out of scrap and recycled materials for the Burning Man festival.